 INTRODUCTION

 That the continent of world in general and Africa in particular are in dire need of peace and cohesion is not in doubt.
 The prevalence of wars, terrorism, banditry and political violence require very urgent and diverse approaches to resolve these critical issues.
-There is the need to deploy all conflict management strategies in order to proffer lasting solutions these hydra-headed demons threatening our existence (Lawali and Alagbe 2021).
+There is the need to deploy all conflict management strategies in order to proffer lasting solutions to these hydra-headed demons threatening our existence (Lawali and Alagbe 2021).

 Presently, Nigeria as a nation is bedeviled with countless challenges, namely, insurgency, armed robbery, ritualism, religious extremism, kidnapping and abduction of innocent people, rape thuggery, and many other acts of criminality that occur daily in different geographical zones of the country.
 More disturbing is the failure of successive governments to successfully confront the problems and bring an end to them.
 Nigerians across religions and ethnicity are beginning to lose faith in the leadership as the situation is getting more hopeless by the day.
 Even the economy is not spared as only a secure and united people can grow an economy (Nwabudike & Adedokun, 2018).